 To sum up, environmental sustainability is an issue of utmost concern even when promoting tourism.
 From the discussions herein, it is correct to conclude that in regards to the environment, tourism has both advantages and probable threats that ought to be examined.

 This calls for the need of practicing healthier and sustainable tourism practices, especially ecotourism.
 It desperately requires everyone’s involvement and initiative to always conserve and protect the environment when traveling or in a foreign land as it has been proven that it is possible to ensure a mutually beneficial co-existence between tourism and the surrounding ecosystems as well as natural resources.

-Efficient management and proper planning with the aid of strict legislation and proper interpretation are also key towards creating ecological awareness to both the local and visiting tourists.
+Efficient management and proper planning with the aid of strict legislation and proper interpretation are also key to creating ecological awareness for both the local and visiting tourists.